 - Prepare print and electronic marketing materials (brochures, logos, posters, e-advertisements, etc.) to promote awareness of NYSACAC and counseling and admissions as a profession.
-Review and update materials regularly. - Act in an advisory capacity for each committee on public relations techniques - Develop a communication plan and calendar each year. - Create/edit/send all emails to the general membership/public. - Identify innovative and effective marketing, branding, outreach, recruitment, communication methods and media. - Promote visibility in the NACAC bulletin.

-- Maintain and monitor the NYSACAC Social Networking pages and other approved social media (Twitter, Facebook, LinkedIn, etc). - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar
+Review and update materials regularly. - Act in an advisory capacity for each committee on public relations techniques - Develop a communication plan and calendar each year. - Create/edit/send all emails to the general membership/public. - Identify innovative and effective marketing, branding, outreach, recruitment, communication methods and media. - Promote visibility in the NACAC bulletin. - Maintain and monitor the NYSACAC social media accounts. - Maintain and monitor the Association website in coordination with Presidents, Vice Presidents, Secretary, Regional Representatives and Co-Chairs. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month, including the style guide and social media policy.